 These days, things change fast.
-With a global economic crisis raging, the world has become less stable, less predictable than it once was.
+With an uneasy global economy, the world has become less stable, less predictable than it once was.
 New opportunities and threats raise their heads daily, and companies who can identify them and respond the quickest are reaping the benefits.

 Because of this, we’re seeing the word “agile” used more and more.
 Agile development, agile programming, agile strategy: everyone wants to be nimble- be quick.
 So, what should your organization focus on if you want to improve strategic execution with an agile strategy?

 Connect with your market

 - Don’t let your data sit around expired

 - Don’t delay when you encounter a roadblock

 The first thing you need in order to be agile is great, current data.
 How old is your most recent environmental analysis?
 When’s the last time you conducted a SWOT analysis?
 Agile organizations are great at scanning their surroundings on a regular basis.
 It’s no good to you to know what your industry did last quarter if you still don’t have a plan to use that information.